preetsb/SQL-Project_Mar25/starting_with_questions.md

 ```
 SELECT country, ordered_quantity, v2productcategory
-FROM products
+FROM products p
-INNER JOIN allsessions ON allsessions.productsku = products.productsku
+INNER JOIN allsessions as ON as.productsku = p.productsku
 WHERE ordered_quantity IS NOT NULL
 ORDER BY country, v2productcategory
 ```